 Payment plans available upon request.
 Venmo, PayPal, or a personalized invoice are also options–just contact me!

 If you want to learn how to optimize your health and well-being so that you can continue to be an energized, healthy changemaker even in the midst of so much change, aggravation and uncertainty then . . .

 “Michelle has a breadth of knowledge on holistic healing but what sets her apart is her care for her clients.
 She’s gotten me through a major health crisis and I wouldn’t be where I am today professionally or personally without her.” –AZ, activist and university professor

-“I started with Michelle a bit over 2 months ago.
-In 2015 I had gained 20 pounds in 6 months of emotional eating, and I was struggling with food cravings, insomnia and anxiety.
+“I was struggling with food cravings, insomnia and anxiety.
 Michelle helped me improve my sleep and then we found easy-to-prepare balanced meals that I enjoyed.
 Once I started eating these meals, my emotional eating and cravings disappeared!
 My anxiety also disappeared and I lost 14 pounds since January 1st.
 I’m loving food, never hungry, and I feel normal!
-Best investment I’ve made!” –T.C. artist, activist, community college instructor
+Best investment I’ve made!”–TLC community college instructor, activist, artist

 I am committed to empowering progressive leaders in actively achieving health, well being, and balance so that they can lead others in making positive changes.

 My vision includes: